Phase transitions in the mini-batch size for sparse and dense two-layer neural networks: Introduction

-In simple words, deep learning can be seen as a fully connected neural network \cite{bollobas1998modern} that takes some data set $\mathcal{D}$, input and targets, and learns the rules for forecasting new input data.
-For learning the rules, one minimizes a loss function by optimizing the weights of the neural network, using an optimization algorithm \cite{rumelhart1986learning, lecun2012efficient, kingma2014adam, hastings1970monte, kirkpatrick1983optimization,MarinoAurell2016, earl2005parallel}.
+Statistical mechanics tools have been also applied in the realm of artificial intelligence \cite{lecun2015deep, goodfellow2016deep} for building up consistent theories for deep learning \cite{xu2019explainable, baldassi2021unveiling, baldassi2022learning,lucibello2022deep, pittorino2017chaos}.
+A deep neural network is a type of machine learning model, and when a deep network is fitted to data, this is referred to as deep learning \cite{prince2023understanding}.
+Deep learning (DL) has shown very powerful empirical performance for solving very complex real-world problems in areas such as computer vision \cite{krizhevsky2012imagenet}, natural language processing \cite{collobert2011natural, cabessa2021efficient}, speech recognition \cite{yu2016automatic}, recommendation systems \cite{wei2017collaborative}, drug discovery \cite{hutson2019ai}, differential equations \cite{shloof2023new,marino2023solving}, and much more \cite{silver2016mastering,marino2021learning, shah2022study}.
+In simple words, deep learning can be seen a neural network \cite{bollobas1998modern}, composed by many layers, that takes some data set $\mathcal{D}$, input and targets, and learns the rules for forecasting new input data.
+For learning the rules, one minimizes a loss function by optimizing the weights of the neural network, using an optimization algorithm \cite{rumelhart1986learning, lecun2012efficient, kingma2014adam, pittorino2021entropic, hastings1970monte, kirkpatrick1983optimization,MarinoAurell2016, aurell2016diffusion, earl2005parallel}.
 The weights are collected into a set $\Theta$.
 The peculiarity of a deep learning model is the application of a non-linear function on each output of the hidden layer, and, in general, on each neuron of the output layer.
 These non-linear functions are called \textit{activation functions}.
 Statistically, deep learning estimates a function $\hat{f}(\vec{x},\Theta)$, with $\vec{x}$ the input data, that minimizes a loss function $\mathcal{L}(\vec{y}, \hat{f}(\vec{x},\Theta))$, where $\vec{y}$ represents the target.
 This minimization is performed over a set of pairs $(\vec{x}, \vec{y})_{\eta}$, where $\eta$ indices an element of $\mathcal{D}$ and $|\mathcal{D}|$, the cardinality of $\mathcal{D}$, can be finite or infinite.

-Over the last decades, the practitioners of neural networks have developed many very useful tricks and smart procedures, like mini-batch, dropout and several other regularizations for speeding up the training process.
+Over the last decades, the practitioners of neural networks have developed many very useful tricks and smart procedures, like mini-batch \cite{li2014efficient}, dropout\cite{srivastava2014dropout}, deep residual learning framework (feedforward neural networks with “shortcut connections”) \cite{he2016deep} and several other regularizations \cite{prince2023understanding} for speeding up the training process.

 A theory justifying many of these choices is often lacking, and so it is very difficult to make optimal choices for who is not an expert practitioner.
 Among these "tricks" the use of the so-called mini-batch, introduced as a technical requirement for dealing with huge databases, actually turns out to be crucial for optimal training.